backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 ## What is Data Leakage?

-Data leakage occurs when sensitive business information is exposed, transferred, or accessed by unauthorized individuals—either intentionally or unintentionally.
+Data leakage occurs when sensitive business information is exposed, transferred, or accessed by unauthorized individuals, either intentionally or unintentionally.
 It's a [serious security risk](https://www.kovrr.com/blog-post/top-9-cyber-risk-scenarios-that-can-lead-to-financial-loss-in-2024) that can lead to financial loss, reputational damage, and legal consequences, especially for small businesses that may not have the same cybersecurity defenses as larger corporations.

-Unlike a full-scale data breach, which often involves large-scale hacking or ransomware attacks, data leakage can happen in subtle, everyday ways—such as an employee sending a confidential email to the wrong recipient or a business partner accidentally exposing customer records through a misconfigured cloud storage folder.
+Unlike a full-scale data breach, which often involves large-scale hacking or ransomware attacks, data leakage can happen in subtle, everyday ways, such as an employee sending a confidential email to the wrong recipient or a business partner accidentally exposing customer records through a misconfigured cloud storage folder.

 ## 5 Common Causes of Data Leakage